scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 Complete information of the final schedule is stored in the ``HEFTWorkflow.solution`` object, which provides additional information, such as task-machine allocation pairs.
-It is convention in shadow to have the algorithm return the Solution object attached to the workflow:
+It is convention in SHADOW to have the algorithm return the Solution object attached to the workflow:

 .. code-block:: python